ronin-rb/ronin-support/README.md

 ## Description

-ronin-support is a support library for ronin-rb. ronin-support contains many of the convenience methods used by Ronin and additional libraries.
+ronin-support is a support library for [ronin-rb]. ronin-support contains many of the convenience methods used by Ronin and additional libraries.

 It's like activesupport, but for hacking!